jreisinger/docs/data/notes/prog/howto-learn.md

 the most effective learning requires

-* a well-defined task with an appropriate difficulty level for the particular individual
+* well-defined task with appropriate difficulty level
 * informative feedback
 * opportunities for repetition and corrections of errors